 Take a look at the Your Finances section to find out about the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

 Biopharmaceutical Science graduates have excellent employment rates as industrially-relevant practical skills are at the heart of the course.

 Examples of companies that have employed our graduates include pharmaceutical multinationals and NHS laboratories.

 The employability of Sunderland graduates reflects our mix of academic rigour and practical skills.
 To enhance this mix, we encourage you to apply to undertake a 48-week placement between your second and final year.
 It effectively becomes a third year of a four-year course.

 They are an excellent opportunity to put your learning into practice and understand the context for your new knowledge.
 The contacts made during placements can also be valuable for future job offers.
-In addition, you will be eligible for a City and Guilds Licentiateship that will recognise personal achievement and the application of professional knowledge in the workplace.

 Sign up to receive emails about your subject area.